-The fact that Britain already has in place the Animal Welfare Act 2006 was apparently overlooked by some who moved an amendment that would have duplicated existing animal welfare law.
-This was therefore more of a a vote on procedure than on the issue itself.
-The majority of MPs took the view that having two laws which, in effect, say the same thing could cause legal confusion and the amendment was rejected.
+The fact that Britain already has in place the Animal Welfare Act 2006 was apparently overlooked by some who moved an amendment that would have duplicated somewhat existing animal welfare law.
+The majority of MPs took the view that the amendment was defective and the amendment was rejected.

 However, animals are sentient beings who can feel pain and suffering, so I am delighted that the Government is taking action to write this principle into law in a free-standing piece of legislation, ensuring that their welfare can be protected for decades to come.